 Can laser eye surgery fix astigmatism?

 Astigmatism is a common refractive error that affects the shape of the cornea or the lens inside the eye.
 It causes blurred or distorted vision at a distance and up close.
-While glasses and contact lenses have traditionally been used to correct astigmatism, advancements in medical technology have opened up new possibilities.
+People have used glasses and contacts to correct astigmatism, but new medical technology now provides more treatment options.
 One such option is laser eye surgery (refractive surgery).

 Understanding astigmatism